Millwall F.C.: New owner, stability, and first play-off success: 2007–2015

 The club appointed Ian Holloway as their new manager on 6 January 2014, with the club sitting 21st in the Championship table.
-He was given the priority of maintaining their Football League Championship status, which he achieved.
 Millwall went unbeaten in the last eight games of the 2013–14 season and finished in 19th place, four points above the relegation zone.
 The following season, Holloway was sacked on 10 March 2015 with the team second from bottom in the Championship, and Neil Harris was reinstated as caretaker manager until the end of the season.
 He was unable to ensure survival, however, as Millwall's relegation to League One was confirmed on 28 April with one game of the 2014–15 season still to play.
 Harris was confirmed as Millwall's permanent manager the next day.
-In his first full season in charge, Harris led Millwall to a fourth-place finish in League One and a play-off final at Wembley, which the Lions lost 3–1 to Barnsley.